mak-alamin/javascript-wall-clock/readme.md

 # JavaScript Wall Clock
-This is an analogue wall clock using raw JavaScript with html canvas element.
+This is an analogue wall clock created with raw JavaScript and html canvas element.

-### Demo
+## Demo
 View on Codepen - [https://codepen.io/makalamin/pen/rgOPEX]

-### Dependencies
+## Dependencies
 No Dependencies!
 Written in pure javascript

 ### Tutorial Credit and special thanks to